The Immigration Law Office of Andrew Bartlett

 Stand-alone I-130s (i.e not immediate relatives or category F2A).

-This does not including NVC processing, since these applications usually take years to become "current."
+These applications usually take years to become "current."

 Preparing the Affidavit of Support and Civil Documents packets for the National Visa Center.